BRITE-REU/programming-workshops/source/workshops/06_SQL/Solutions to Common Queries.rst

 		from cast group by mid
 	);

-Actors in movies titled Frozen
+Actors in movies titled "Frozen"

 .. code::